 If staying at the resort is out of the question, you can still reserve a tee time.
 However, you’ll be taking a chance on availability as you can only reserve your slot 24 hours in advance.
 In particular, open slots for any more than one player are likely to be a rarity so close to your round.

-The resort’s busiest months are April through November, so if you’re not a guest, the best time to try to reserve a tee-time is during the off-season.
 Not surprisingly, green fees aren’t cheap.
-If you’re a guest at the resort, they’re between $575 and $595.
-For non-guests, the fee is the same, but there’s an additional cart fee of $45.
-If you plan to stay at one of Pebble Beach’s resorts, it’s also not for the budget-restricted, with rates ranging from $870 to $7980 per night.
+If you’re a guest at the resort, they’re between $595 and $625.
+For non-guests, the fee is the same, but there’s an additional cart fee of $50.
+If you plan to stay at one of Pebble Beach’s resorts, it’s also not for the budget-restricted, with rates ranging from $920 to $8590 per night.

 You can make a reservation inquiry to stay at the resort via the Pebble Beach website or over the phone.
 If you’re not staying at the resort, phone them to book a tee time.

 Yes.
-Unlike most of the USA's famous courses, like Augusta National, for example, Pebble Beach is in fact open to the public.
+Unlike many famous US courses, Pebble Beach is open to the public.
 You can either play the course as a guest of the resort.
-Otherwise you book a slot within 24 hours of your tee time.
+Otherwise you can book a slot within 24 hours of your tee time.

 Pebble Beach is one of the best-known courses in the world, renowned for its stunning links location.
 It has hosted six US Opens and one PGA Championship.
-Meanwhile, it also hosts the AT&T Pebble Beach Pro-Am and First Tee Open annually.
+Meanwhile, it also hosts the PGA Tour's Pebble Beach Pro-Am.